Skip to content

 The algebra

-CombinatorMeaningStays Linear when…
+CombinatorMeaningStays closed-form (PWL) when…

-add(...fs)sum of functionsevery argument is Linear
+add(...fs)sum of functionsno argument is Unknown

-smul(k, f)scalar multiplef is Linear
+smul(k, f)scalar multiplef is not Unknown

-adds(f, k)add a constant offsetf is Linear
+adds(f, k)add a constant offsetf is not Unknown

 Slope as a data-driven signal